Shreyk919/reverse_list-in-scala/README.md

 A pattern match includes a sequence of alternatives, each starting with the keyword case.
 Each alternative includes a pattern and one or more expressions, which will be evaluated if the pattern matches.
 [According to me it works like select case conditional statements]

-*method **reverseList** reverses the input list.
-*Using tail recursion the head (first) element is moved to the new list and the method/function recursively calls itself until the input list is empty.